KILTprotocol/docs/docs/develop/03_workshop/04_attester/02_did.md

   </TabItem>
 </Tabs>

-Once you have executed the script, the output should provide you with your `ATTESTER_DID_MNEMONIC` and `ATTESTER_DID_URI`.
+Once you have run the script, the output should provide you with your `ATTESTER_DID_MNEMONIC` and `ATTESTER_DID_URI`.
-Your output should look like this (but it won't be identical since the DIDs are constructed from your account):
+The output should look like the following, but not identical since the DIDs are constructed from your account:

 ```
 ATTESTER_DID_MNEMONIC="beyond large galaxy...
 ATTESTER_DID_URI="did:kilt:4ohMvUHsyeD..."
 ```

-Be sure to save it in your `.env` file.
-It should now look similar to this:
+Save it in the `.env` file, which should now look similar to the following:

 ```env title=".env"
 WSS_ADDRESS=wss://peregrine.kilt.io